rsxm/bitrader/README.md

 cp example.env .env
 ```

+2. Configure secrets
+- Get your Telegram Bot token: https://core.telegram.org/bots#3-how-do-i-create-a-bot
+- Sign up with [Kraken](https://www.kraken.com) and get your API key under Settings -> API
+- Do the same for [BitX](https://www.bitx.co)

-Edit the .env file and add your Telegram bot url.
+Edit the .env file and add all the relevant keys and tokens as indicated by the example .env file.

+3. Run the bot
 ```
 python arbot.py
 ```
+Then type /start in chat with your brand new Bitcoin Arbitrage bot.

+4. Profit!!!